-Project launch
+Project initiation

-Presentation of JICA certificates x PJAIT
+Presentation of JICA x PJAIT certificates

 The participants – refugees from Ukraine with a university education spent three weeks gaining skills in the web design tool Wordpress, the Excel spreadsheet and the Python programming language.
 The new IT competences are intended to allow them to re-brand and find a job on the Polish labor market.